ryanbates1990/dnd/One_Shots/Raxivort/plot_points.md

 - humorous interaction with female rats on palanquins coming through to be delivered to Raxivort

 # Maggot Queen's Lair (Main dungeon)
-**UPON ENTERING** a wisdom through needs to be made to determine if they will be mad in the abyss.
+**UPON ENTERING** a wisdom (12) throw needs to be made to determine if they will be mad in the abyss.

+Short-Term Madness: Results in immediate, incapacitating, or bizarre behavior (e.g., babbling incoherently, fleeing in panic, or acting on an overwhelming compulsion)

 # Room 1 - Portal Chamber